- About us

 With thirty-five lion prides already identified and ten entered into the web-based data, more effort will be undertaken to develop a predator recognition database, mainly on two other previously unmonitored prides.
 The monitoring information will be made available through a web page within the Naboisho Conservancy website, in addition to the development of a pride catalogue and a curriculum for the guides training at Koiyaki Guiding School.

 Your Safari Adventure is closer than you think.
-For travellers with limited time we have designed a shorter express programme comprising the very best of the Masai Mara.
-Our camps are easily accessed both by car and plane.
-Naboisho Conservancy offers a personal airstrip with daily transfers from Nairobi.
+For travellers with limited time, we have designed an express programme comprising the very best of the Masai Mara.
+Our camp is easily accessed both by road and air.
+Mara Naboisho Conservancy has a private airstrip with daily transfers from Nairobi.